qompassai/Equator/Python/Python3.14/README.md

    ```
 2. Follow Ubuntu 24.04 instructions

+# Remainder of this README is boilerplate from the home repo https://github.com/cython/cython
 Copyright © 2001-2024 Python Software Foundation.
 All rights reserved.

-See the end of this file for further copyright and license information.

 General Information
 -------------------